 If a battery sits in extreme cold, the electrolyte inside can freeze.
 Attempting to jump start with a frozen battery can cause it to rupture or explode.

-2. Turn off all the electrical accessories: climate control, stereo system, lights, etc. Put the transmission in Neutral or Park and set the parking brake.
+2. Turn off all the electrical accessories: heater, A/C, stereo system, lights, etc.

+Put the transmission in Neutral or Park and set the parking brake.

 Jump Starting